earthly/website/blog/_posts/2021-10-22-bash-string.md

 Year = 1982
 ~~~

 Capture groups can be convenient for doing some light-weight string parsing in bash.
-However, there is a better method for splitting strings by a delimiter in bash.
+However, there is a better method for splitting strings by a delimiter.
 It requires a little explanation, though.

 ## Bash Split String

 By default, bash treats spaces as the delimiter between separate elements.
-This can lead to problems, though, and is one of the reasons I mentioned earlier for double quoting your variables assignments.
+This can lead to problems, though, and is one of the reasons I mentioned earlier for double quoting your variable assignments.
 However, this space delimiting can also be a helpful feature:

 ``` bash
 list="foo bar baz"